simalexan/jarvis-workshop/alexa-skill/1-create-alexa-skill/README.md

 Create an Alexa Skill in your Alexa Developer console.
 Our suggested skill invocation name is _Jarvis_, but feel free to be creative.

-Your skill can be very simple at this point.
+Your skill can be simple at this point.
 It can just say "hello" when you start it.
 But to do so you'll also need to add some code 😊

 ## Tips